MortalWombat-repo/MortalWombat-repo/README.md

 **About me**

-- 📚 Currently studying Machine Learning, Data Science, Data Engineering with a bit of DevOps(I love Docker!)
+- 📚 Currently studying Machine Learning, Data Science, Data Engineering with a bit of DevOps.
+I love Docker and use it in my projects.

 - 📈 Built SEP chatbot and a bunch of other Machine Learning and Data Engineering projects, with a total of **40** stars on GitHub